-- 1. Should the GMOC determine that the threshold standard is not being met, then the city manager should present to the city council, for their consideration, a plan of action that includes timing benchmarks and a finance plan that will bring the parks and recreation system into conformance. - 2.
-If construction of needed new park and recreation facilities is not started within three years of the deficiency reported by the GMOC, then the city manager should, within 60 days of the GMOC's report, schedule and hold a public hearing to: a) consider adopting a moratorium on the acceptance of new building permits; or b) adopt other actions sufficient to rectify the deficiency(ies).
+- 1. Should the GMOC determine that the threshold standard is not being satisfied, then the city council shall formally adopt and fund tactics to bring the park and recreation system into conformance. - 2.
+If construction of needed new park and recreation facilities is not started within three years of the deficiency reported by the GMOC, then the city council shall, within 60 days of the GMOC's report, schedule and hold a public hearing for the purpose of adopting a moratorium on the acceptance of new tentative map applications, based on all of the following criteria.